Medical Eye Exam

 Flashes & Floaters

 Floaters are a common age-related eye problem.
 Floaters are tiny spots or strings that drift across your vision.
-They are particularly noticeable in bright environments, in particular while driving.
+They are usually noticeable in bright environments, particularly while driving.
 Floaters are usually due to age-related changes that occur as the vitreous (jelly-like substance inside eyes) becomes more liquid.
 Clumps can form and cast shadows on the retina when light enters the eye.